AEW Women's World Championship: Belt design

 The original AEW Women's World Championship belt had a small oval shaped center plate.
 There were a total of six side plates, three on each side of the center plate.
 The top of the center plate had a crown and ornamentation lined the edge of the center plate.
 At the very center of the plate was a name plate to display the reigning champion's name.
 Above the name plate was AEW's logo while below the name plate read "Women's World Wrestling Champion".
-The side plates had a globe at the center with ornamentation around the globe.
+The side plates had a globe at the center with filigree around the globe.
+The plates were gold and nickel and were on a black leather strap.

 On the May 28, 2021, Friday night special airing of Dynamite, reigning champion Hikaru Shida was awarded with a slightly updated championship belt.
 The updated belt featured the overall same design, but was slightly bigger with extra encrusted diamonds and extra gold plating, and it only had two side plates on each side of the center plate instead of three.
 The unveiling of this updated design was to commemorate Shida's reign of 370 days, which at the time was the longest reign for any AEW championship (this record would be broken by Jade Cargill with the AEW TBS Championship in January 2023).
 Shida, however, would lose the title just two days later at Double or Nothing to Dr. Britt Baker, D.M.D.

-At Revolution on March 6, 2022, Baker unveiled a new design of the championship belt with bigger plates, similar to the men's AEW World Championship.
-The new belt was designed by Belts By Dan, which took three weeks to complete, and it was inspired by the Mid-South North American Championship belt of the 1980s.
+At Revolution on March 6, 2022, Baker unveiled a new design of the championship belt with bigger plates, which are gold and on a black strap.
+At the center of the center plate is a globe that shows the continents of North and South America.
+Above the globe is a black banner that says "Women's World" while below the globe is another black banner that says "Wrestling Champion".
+At the top of the center plate is AEW's logo while filigree fills out the rest of the plate.
+It lacks a nameplate that was on the previous design.
+The inner side plates each have a portion of the globe that shows continents not on the center plate, while the outer side plates have two wrestlers grappling below the AEW logo.
+This belt was designed by Andre Dorsey, which took three weeks to complete, and it was inspired by the Mid-South North American Championship belt of the 1980s.